 Published literature suggest the following regarding the use of glycopyrrolate during pregnancy.
 Unlike atropine, glycopyrrolate in normal doses (0.004 mg/kg) does not appear to affect fetal heart rate or fetal heart rate variability to a significant degree.
 Concentrations of glycopyrrolate in umbilical venous and arterial blood and in the amniotic fluid are low after intramuscular administration to parturients.
-Therefore, glycopyrrolate does not appear to penetrate through the placental barrier in significant amounts.
+Therefore, glycopyrrolate does not

+Because of the long duration of glycopyrrolate injection if used as preanesthetic medication, additional appear to penetrate through the placental barrier in significant amounts.
 In reproduction studies in rats, dietary administration of glycopyrrolate resulted in diminished rats of pup survival in a dose-related manner.